5 Tips for Crawlspace Maintenance

 Keep Pests Out

 Make sure that insects and mice can’t get into your crawlspace as they can do a lot of damage, chewing on insulation, wires, and wood.
 Reducing moisture will help keep them out, but you should also seal up cracks in the walls (even cracks that look too small) that might give pests access.

-R. W. West (a crawlspace company), however, cautions that, “you want to make sure your crawl space still has enough ventilation to let it ‘breathe.’
-Ventilation in the form of laminated water vapor barriers are excellent solutions for allowing crawl spaces to vent, while still keeping pests out.”
+R. W. West (a crawlspace company), however, cautions that “you want to make sure your crawl space still has enough ventilation to let it ‘breathe.’
+Ventilation in the form of laminated water vapor barriers is excellent solutions for allowing crawl spaces to vent, while still keeping pests out.”

 Install a Vapor Barrier

 Installing a vapor barrier can help keep moisture out.
 They must be properly sealed and used in conjunction with dehumidifying techniques.
 We can help you install a vapor barrier to maintain your crawlspace.

 When people build or repair homes, they will sometimes leave unused material in the crawlspace.
 Out of sight, out of mind.
 Unfortunately, this debris can attract pests and make using your crawlspace more difficult.
 Let us help you clear your crawlspace.